Joker (Jack Napier): Casting

 Several actors were considered for the role of the Joker before Nicholson was cast.
 Robin Williams, Tim Curry, Willem Dafoe, Ray Liotta, David Bowie, and James Woods were all considered.
-Burton initially wanted to cast character actor John Glover (who would later appear in Batman & Robin as Dr. Jason Woodrue and voice the Riddler in Batman: The Animated Series).
+Burton initially wanted to cast character actor John Glover (who would eventually play other DC characters; voicing Riddler in Batman: The Animated Series, and portraying Lionel Luthor in TV Series Smallville, Dr. Jason Woodrue in 1997 Batman & Robin, and Mr. Sivana in 2019 Shazam!).
 Burton also considered Brad Dourif; but ultimately the studio insisted on using a bankable movie star.
 John Lithgow met with Burton about the part, but during their discussion attempted to talk the budding director out of casting him, which would be something he would later regret.
 Lithgow was also director Joe Dante's first choice for the role of the Joker when he was attached to direct the film in the early 1980s.
 Jack Nicholson had been the studio's top choice since 1980.
 Jon Peters approached Nicholson as far back as 1986, during filming of The Witches of Eastwick.
 Peter Guber took Burton and Nicholson on a horseback riding excursion in Aspen to get the pair acquainted and convince him to take the role.
 Nicholson's contract featured an "off-the-clock" agreement, specifying the number of hours he could have off, and allowed him to take time off to attend Los Angeles Lakers home games.

 Nicholson chose to take a lower fee up front in exchange for a higher percentage of the profits of the film, including toys and merchandise.
 As a result, instead of the $10 million he would normally have received, he made more than $50 million.